someengineering/resoto.com/docs/getting-started/install-resoto/aws.md

 ### Destroying the stack

-If you want to completely remove the resoto deployment and all the resources associated with it, you can delete the CloudFormation stack.
+If you want to completely remove the Resoto deployment and all the resources associated with it, you can delete the CloudFormation stack.
 To do that, open the CloudFormation console and select the stack you created.
 Then click on the "Delete" button:

 ![Delete Resoto stack](./img/delete-resoto-stack.png)

 :::warning

-Deleting the resoto stack will delete all the data stored in the resoto database.
+Deleting the Resoto stack will delete all the data stored in the Resoto database.
 Make sure you have a backup of the data before deleting the stack.

 :::